xianpf/MobileGPT/README.md

 2. Allow the Accessibility Service.
     + The first time you run the app to register a user, it will take quite a while to clean up the current app's available apps.
 Verify that registration is complete via a terminal on the server and move on.
 You may get a crash error.

-4. Return to the app again and replace the desired Instruction in the red box.
+4. Return to the app again and input the desired user Instruction in the red box.
 5. then click the [Set New Instruction] button to execute it.

 + This app is a prototype for experimentation and interacting with other buttons is not recommended.